EmreYildirim1/Benchmarking/README.md

-Python Script Benchmarking Tool
+# Benchmarking Programming Languages

+Benchmarking Programming Languages

+University of Manchester - 3rd Year Project - Benchmarking Programming Languages

-Brief Description
+## Brief Description

-A comprehensive Python tool designed for benchmarking script performance, utilizing a variety of metrics such as CPU usage, memory usage, and execution time.
+A Python tool which is comparing pypy and python and designed for benchmarking script performance, utilizing a variety of metrics such as CPU usage, memory usage, and execution time.
 This tool is ideal for developers seeking to optimize their Python scripts efficiently.

-Introduction

-Purpose
-This benchmarking tool is crucial for identifying performance bottlenecks in Python scripts and understanding how changes in code impact overall performance.

-Features
-Multi-threading and Multi-processing Support: Execute benchmarks in different concurrency models.
-Profiling: In-depth analysis of script performance.
-Resource Monitoring: Tracks CPU, memory, disk, and network usage.
-Prerequisites

-To use this tool, you need: